 Here is how I made this fun topiary:

-TOOLS & MATERIALS NEEDED FOR THIS DIY MARBLED INDIGO EGG TOPIARY:
+TOOLS & MATERIALS NEEDED FOR THIS DIY MARBLED EASTER EGG TOPIARY:

 - Plastic Colored Easter Eggs (I found mine at Dollar Tree)